0xOpenBytes/Site/src/content/blog/an-intro-to-swift-charts.md

 tags:
   - swift
   - swiftui
-  - swift charts
+  - swift-charts
 ogImage: ""
-description:
-  A barebones no frills introduction to displaying the most basic of charts, a Bar Chart.
+description: A barebones no frills introduction to displaying the most basic of charts, a Bar Chart.
 ---

 ## A barebones no frills introduction to displaying the most basic of charts, a Bar Chart.